dotbitHQ/AllDID/README.md

 ```

 It will return an empty list `[]` when no records are set.

+> For other methods, please see [@unstoppabledomains/resolution API Reference](https://unstoppabledomains.github.io/resolution/)

 ### ENS support
 **Note: Ethereum Name Service requires installing additional packages